parsonsmatt/parsonsmatt.github.io/_posts/2017-06-23-on_naming_things.markdown

 Aesthetically, I think I prefer `Map.insert` over `insertMap`.
 Unfortunately, until we're able to re-export modules qualified, we're unable to use the qualified imports conveniently.

+# IMO

+In my opinion, desiging libraries for open import is the most convenient and useful way to go.
+Alternatively, it *would* be nice to have a Template Haskell function that can take a module designed for qualified import and mechanically convert it to this style.
+Then you could design with qualified import in mind and people that want an open import strategy could simply use the function and make their own.